betarabbit/terraform-terragrunt-azure-example/README.md

 ```
 where:
 - **Environment**: Each environment represents an Azure subscription, like `daily`, `staging`, `production` etc. Environment level variables are defined in `env.hcl`.
-- **Site**: Typically, site is a region within one particualar subscription, there is also some exceptions, like 2 sites are both in the same region but for different use cases.
+- **Site**: Typically, site is a region within one particular subscription, there is also some exceptions, like 2 sites are both in the same region but for different use cases.
 Site level variables are defined in `site.hcl`.
 - **Resource**: Resource is a single or a collection of Azure resources, like resource group/AKS cluster etc.

 ## Environments vs Modules
-Environments shoud only contain variable definitions for different environments.
+Environments should only contain variable definitions for different environments.
 All common configurations like provider/backend are in the root `terragrunt.hcl`, it makes Terraform code DRY.

 While, modules, is the actual Terraform module for one particular resource.